 A few include Window Gang, Shine Window Care, and Holiday Lighting, Fish Window Cleaning Cleaning Services Inc., Home Cleaning Centers of America, Sparkle Wash Int’l, and Window Genie among many others.

 On the other hand, is the option to start from scratch.
 This isn’t for the faint of heart.
 It involves a lot of work and commitment.
 However, such an opportunity can be much more profitable when running well.

 This is where most of our attention is focused on.

 The pricing structure is an integral part of starting a window cleaning service.
 One of the ways to have an idea of the industry average is by calling window cleaning services within your location to find out.

-The rates you receive should serve as a guide in putting together a pricing structure.
+For instance, the storefront window cleaning rates you receive should serve as a guide in putting together a pricing structure.

 There are additional factors that should normally influence pricing.
 This includes the rates per hour, the condition of such windows, the height of the building and so on.

 One thing must necessary when setting a cleaning pricing structure.
 It must be competitive.

 For your services to be competitively priced, it must have incentives such as discounts.
 Such discounts or deals could have a limited time offer.

 To be effective in generating sales, you’ll need to market such an offer or deal.
 This is where marketing comes into play.